CogComp/cogcomp-nlpy/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 In this setting, you can send annotation requests to a remote machine.
 Hence there is not much memory burden on your local machine.
 Instead all the heavy-lifting is on the remote server.

 **Default remote server:**  This is the default setting.
 The requests are sent to our remote server, hence requires a network connection.
-This option is here to demonstrate how things work, but it is not a viable solution for your big experiments since we limit the number of queries to our serve (current limit is *100 queries a day*).
+This option is here to demonstrate how things work, but it is not a viable solution for your big experiments since we limit the number of queries to our server (current limit is *100 queries a day*).
 If you are a busy nlp user, you should use any of the other options.

 **Starting your own (remote) server:** If you have a big (remote) machine, this is probably a good option for you.
 You'll have to read the instructions on how to install the pipeline server in the `pipeline project documentation <https://github.com/CogComp/cogcomp-nlp/tree/master/pipeline#using-pipeline-webserver>`_.
 In summary: